astro-community/astro-auth/docs/src/pages/getting-started/getting-started.md

 3. `@astro-auth/ui` (In Beta) - [NPM Package](https://www.npmjs.com/package/@astro-auth/ui) - This package contains the Astro Themed UI Elements that you can use to easily get started with Astro Auth.

-4. `@astro-auth/providers` - [NPM Package](https://www.npmjs.com/package/@astro-auth/providers) - This package contains all the prebuilt OAuth providers that comes with Astro Auth.
+4. `@astro-auth/providers` - [NPM Package](https://www.npmjs.com/package/@astro-auth/providers) - This package contains all the prebuilt auth providers that comes out of the box with Astro Auth.

 5. `@astro-auth/cli` - [NPM Package](https://www.npmjs.com/package/@astro-auth/cli) - This package contains the CLI tool that you can use to get started with Astro Auth in a matter of seconds.